Canberra, Australian Capital Territory, Australia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Be careful to find the necessary type.
-A lot of adapters currently available are just plug changers and expect your electronics to adjust the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types I. It's important that you find the correct type.
+A lot of adapters currently sold are simply plug changers and require your devices to convert the voltage themselves.
+If your devices can't do that they could get fried.
+This one works in most areas.

 Luggage scale to avoid fees